 This course is centered around the technique and personal qualities students need to find and keep the best possible job.
 We will also address common employer concerns and provide basic skills for success on the job.
-Course work centers primarily in the business fields.
-(Sophomore level)
+Course work centers primarily in the business

-Personal Finance (3-0)
+BSAD 108 Personal Finance (3-0)